flix/book/src/associated-types.md

 Here the `where` clause contains a list of _type equality constraints_.
 Specifically, the equality constraint `Collection.Elm[t] ~ Int32` assert that
-`sum` can be used with any type `t` that for which there is an instance of `Collection` as long as the element type of that instance is equal to `Int32`.
+`sum` can be used with any type `t` for which there is an instance of `Collection` as long as the element type of that instance is equal to `Int32`.
-This restriction allows us to call `List.sum`.
+This restriction ensures that the elements of the collection are integers and allows us to call `List.sum`.